Gilbert Spencer: Private life

-Gilbert Spencer married Margaret Ursula Bradshaw (1898–1959) on 31 December 1930 at Holy Trinity Church, South Kensington, London.
+Gilbert Spencer married a former Slade School of Art student, Margaret Ursula Bradshaw (1898–1959) on 31 December 1930 at Holy Trinity Church, South Kensington, London.
 The artist John Nash (brother of Paul Nash) was his best man.
-The Spencer's daughter Gillian was born on 21 October 1936.
+The Spencers' daughter Gillian was born on 21 October 1936.

 They lived at Tree Cottage, Upper Basildon, Berkshire from 1936–70.
-Thereafter, he retired to Walsham-le-Willows, Suffolk, and died at Lynderswood Court, Black Notley, Braintree, Essex, on 14 January 1979.
+Thereafter, at the invitation of his friends and patrons the Martineau family, he retired to Walsham-le-Willows, Suffolk, and died at Lynderswood Court, Black Notley, Braintree, Essex, on 14 January 1979.